jonathanprocter/therapyflow-backend/replit.md

 - **Moss (#738A6E)**: Body text
 - **Evergreen (#344C3D)**: Headers
 - **French Blue (#88A5BC)**: Links, accents

-**Comprehensive Color System Implemented** (August 15, 2025):
-- Complete elimination of all non-brand colors (pink, purple, blue, yellow, etc.) across entire application
-- Nuclear CSS overrides target all Tailwind color variants with !important declarations
-- Specific targeting of Radix UI component hover/focus states
-- Dialog and alert components forced to use brand colors only
-- All interactive states (hover, focus, active, selected) use French Blue (#88A5BC) highlights
-- Card and list item hovers use Ivory (#F2F3F1) backgrounds with Moss (#738A6E) shadows
-- Button states use Sage (#8EA58C) primary with darker variations for hover/active

 ## Session Type Configuration
 - Session types are LIMITED to only 3 options: